By Stefani Boutelier of Mama Genericana

 The court and judge are still coming to an agreement about the Facebook profile name.
 The couple appealed the initial judgement of changing it to include the kids’ names.
 The legality of the name, and inappropriateness of the reference related to the children, is still in mediation.

-Will split custody of Facebook accounts be the new trend in 2016?
+Will split custody of Facebook accounts be the new trend?
 Or will couples finally begin to identify as individuals?
 We’ll keep you posted.

 About the Author